Bjelke-Petersen Dam: History

 Construction of the dam commenced in 1984 and finished in 1988.
 It created the lake that was named Lake Barambah after the original property in the region.
-The dam itself was named after the Queensland Premier Joh Bjelke-Petersen.
+The dam was named after the Queensland Premier Joh Bjelke-Petersen.
 The dam supplies water to the South Burnett region, mostly for irrigation purposes.

 In the 1990s management of the camping and recreational facilities was handed to Murgon Shire Council, which became the South Burnett Regional Council following the local government amalgamations in 2008.

-The dam first overflowed in February 1999, and reached its highest level of 195.01% (4.52m over the spillway) in January 2011.
+The dam first overflowed in February 1999, and reached its highest level of 195.01% (4.52 m over the spillway) in January 2011.

 In 2006, drought conditions had reduced dam levels to 5% of total capacity.
 With such low levels, visitors numbers had dropped significantly and local councils were concerned about maintaining drinking water for local towns.

 SunWater, the managing organisation of the dam, undertook a dam spillway capacity upgrade program to ensure the highest level of safety for their dams is maintained.
-The spillway upgrade commenced in 2007 and completed in early 2008.
+The spillway upgrade commenced in 2007 and was completed in 2008.

-Amenities
+Recreation activities

 Facilities for caravans, cabins, camping and day-trippers are extensive.
 Under normal conditions there are no boating restrictions, except near the dam wall.

-There are two boat ramps into Lake Barambah known as:
+There are two boat ramps into Lake Barambah, both located on Haager Drive and are managed by the South Burnett Regional Council, known as: